dingody/zhixieliucheng/README.md

 2. Enable **Developer mode**.
 3. Click **Load unpacked** and select the `chrome_extension` directory.

-Once loaded, click the extension icon and use **Capture Step** to grab screenshots of the current tab.
-Captured images are stored locally and shown within the popup.
+Once loaded, click the extension icon and use **Start Recording** to begin tracking your actions.
+Interactions such as clicks, inputs and scrolling will be captured along with screenshots.
+Use **Stop Recording** when finished.
+Recorded steps appear in the popup where you can also **Export Steps** to a JSON file.

 ## Python Plugin System